OhadRevah/openshift-python-wrapper/containers/fedora/README.md

     dpdk
     stress-ng
     iotop
+    fio

 and enable qemu-guest-agent and sshd services in the VM.
-If extra packages needed add them in user-data file.
+If any extra packages/commands are needed, they should be added in user-data file (as part of cloudinit).

-Once executed you should have a login prompt to the VM.
+Once the OS is up and all packages are installed, you should have a login prompt to the VM.

-If extra steps needed login with username fedora and password fedora, execute whats needed.
-When done shutdown the VM:
+Shutdown the VM:
 ```bash
 sudo shutdown -h now
 ```